tldr-pages/tldr/pages/windows/add-appxpackage.md

 `add-appxpackage -Path {{path\to\package.msix}} -DependencyPath {{path\to\dependencies.msix}}`

-- Install an app using the App Installer file:
+- Install an app using the app installer file:

 `add-appxpackage -AppInstallerFile {{path\to\app.appinstaller}}`